What is Frequency?

 Every point on the wave returns to the same value after one period, since a wave undergoes one oscillation during one period.
 This occurs as a result of every session of oscillation travelling a distance of a wavelength in one period to finish.

-The wave speed (v) is defined as the distance traveled by a wave per unit time.
+The wave speed (v) is defined as the distance travelled by a wave per unit time.
 If considered that the wave travels a distance of one wavelength in one period,

 As we know that T = 1/f, hence we can express the above equation as,